 Payment by mail: If you are mailing your payment, the payment must be received on or before your due date.
 Place your date of birth or driver’s license number on the check or money order to ensure correct handling.
 Print your name and information legibly.
 Do not send cash through the mail.

 Late payments: A warrant for your arrest may be issued if payment is received after the due date.
 If you fail to make your payment on time, a warrant hearing will be set to determine if a warrant should be issued.
 If you fail to appear at the hearing a warrant will be issued.
 A $50.00 warrant fee will be added to each case.
-If you are more than 31 days past your conviction date, a $25 time-payment fee will be added.
+If you are more than 31 days past your conviction date, a $25.00 time payment fee will be added to each case.

 Time-payment: You may request time-payment if you need more than 31 days to pay the fine/court costs in full.
 A time-payment fee of $25 will be added to each case.

 Payment extension: You may request a payment extension if you only need 31 days to pay the fine/court costs in full.
 No time-payment fee will be added if paid in full within 31 days of conviction.

 Payments by mail: All checks/money orders should be made payable and mailed to: Municipal Court, 110 S. Emerick St., San Angelo, TX 76903.